12 Best Things to Do in Krabi That Aren't Just Railay Beach

 Also called the Dragon Crest Mountain hike, this 3.7-km trail climbs through jungle to a ridgeline viewpoint overlooking the Andaman coast.
 On a clear day, you can see Koh Phi Phi in the distance.

-The trailhead is 40 minutes from Ao Nang by scooter (200-300 THB/day rental).
-Wear proper shoes — the trail is rocky and steep in places.
+The trailhead is 40 minutes from Ao Nang by scooter (200–300 THB/day rental).
+Wear proper shoes — the trail turns rocky and steep in places.
 Bring 2 liters of water minimum.
 The reward at the top is a perspective on Krabi that no beach will ever give you.

 12. Stay in Krabi Town Instead of Ao Nang